 5. Attached

-They’re usually great at communicating what they need and want no relationship.
+They’re usually excellent at communicating what they need and want no relationship.
 They crave intimacy.
 So people with avoidant attachment styles need to be self-sufficient.
 This book helps you identify your attachment style, similar to The Defining Decade.

 Author: Amir Levine, Rachel Heller